 Instead of punishment, just sit with them and look at a flower or something else in nature together.

-Teaching Mindfulness to Older Kids
+Teaching Meditation and Mindfulness for Older Kids

 As kids get a little older, say four or five, they begin to be able to sit still for longer and they have become more aware of their thoughts and feelings.

 This is a great time to explain children what mindfulness meditation is and how it can help them.
 You can explain how mindfulness makes you happy and feel better.
 They’re now old enough to realize they’ve got this constantly thinking brain in their head but there is a way to quiet it down.

 Encourage your children to notice little, subtle things and share with you what they noticed.
 Things like their heartbeat, bird noises, the veins in a leaf, etc…

 Some Mindfulness Games for the Not Quite Teens